Modular connector: Termination

 Termination of cables with modular connectors is similar across the various number of positions and contacts in the plug.
-The crimping tool contains a die which is often exchangeable and is closely matched to the shape and pin count of the modular plug.
+The crimping tool contains a die that is often exchangeable and is closely matched to the shape and pin count of the modular plug.

 A crimping die-set looks similar to an 8P8C jack, except for the eight teeth lining the top portion of the die.
 When the tool is operated, the die compresses around the 8P8C plug.
 As the die compresses, these teeth force the plug contacts into the conductors of the cable being terminated.
 The crimper may also permanently deform part of the plastic plug body in such a way that it grips the outer sheath of the cable for secure fastening and strain relief.
 These actions permanently attach the plug to the cable.

 Pinout

 The contact assignments (pinout) of modular connectors vary by application.
 Telephone network connections are standardized by registered jack designations, and Ethernet over twisted pair is specified by the ANSI/TIA-568 standard.
 For other applications, standardization may be lacking; for example, multiple conventions exist for the use of 8P8C connectors in RS-232 applications.
-For this reason, D-sub-to-modular adapters are typically shipped with the D-sub contacts (pins or sockets) terminated but not inserted into the connector body, so that the D-sub-to-modular contact pairing can be assigned as needed.
+For this reason, D-sub-to-modular adapters are typically shipped with the D-sub contacts (pins or sockets) terminated but not inserted into the connector body so that the D-sub-to-modular contact pairing can be assigned as needed.

 4P4C

-The four-position four-conductor (4P4C) connector is the standard modular connector used on both ends of telephone handset cords, and is therefore often called a handset connector.
+The four-position four-conductor (4P4C) connector is the standard modular connector used on both ends of telephone handset cords and is therefore often called a handset connector.

 This handset connector is not a registered jack, because it was not intended to connect directly to telephone lines.
-However it is often referred to as RJ9, RJ10, or RJ22.
+However, it is often referred to as RJ9, RJ10, or RJ22.